 What’s Keeping HR Professionals Up at Night

 Human Resources leaders have a lot on their minds in general, and the global pandemic only amplifies their worries.
 While we wait to understand the longer-term ramifications of COVID-19, we continue to be tasked with running successful businesses staffed by skilled and engaged personnel.
-According to a recent Gartner survey that looked at the top five priorities for HR leaders in 2020, the top concern of HR professionals was building critical skills and competencies in the organization.
+According to a 2020 Gartner survey on priorities for HR Leaders, the top concern of HR professionals was building critical skills and competencies in the organization.
 Why are HR professionals worried, and what can help relieve their fears?

 The future of work is changing—are you prepared?